If you need any help setting up your website or learning about the options that are available, the below information should prove helpful.

 Posts are dynamic, they change position based on the date they were created and are displayed in the Blog section on the front of your website.
 You can create and edit Posts the same as Pages, but they are in the Posts section.

 To add images to your website go to the Media section and click Add New.
 When adding images to your website it is important that you do not add images that are too large, as large images take a long time to download and create a bad viewing experience for your clients, it is also important that your images are not too small either, as they will look pixelated on large screens and this also creates a bad viewing experience.
-The largest an image should be when uploading is 1920px height.
-This theme will automatically adjust the image when uploading to optimise it for website viewing, creating a smaller file size of the image.
+The largest an image should be when uploading is 2000px height for portrait orientation images and 2500px width for landscape orientation images.
 This in general creates an image that is large enough to be viewed in high quality on Retina screens but not too large in size that it takes too long to download, thus optimising the images for speed and quality.
+This theme will automatically adjust the image when uploading to optimise it for website viewing, creating multiple images sizes which can then be inserted into a page.

 It is also possible to resize or crop images in the Media Library.
 To do this click the image you wish to edit which opens the Attachment Details, under the image click the Edit Image button.
 You can then scale the image, crop of the image, rotate the image or flip the image.
 Of course it’s always best to upload the images in the correct size initially.